Governor Eric J. Holcomb

 Earning a reputation as a pragmatic consensus builder, Holcomb frequently travels throughout the state, visiting with Hoosiers about how to make Indiana the best place in the world to live, work, study, play and stay.
 Under Holcomb’s leadership, Indiana’s economy is strong, the state’s finances are honestly balanced, and the state is streamlining government services and returning dollars to Hoosier taxpayers, while simultaneously delivering significant investments and advancements in infrastructure, education, workforce, quality of life and public health.

 During Holcomb’s terms, Indiana employees and employers are enjoying consecutive record-breaking years of job commitments.
-In 2022, companies have already committed a record-breaking $18 billion in capital investment.
+In 2022, companies committed a record-breaking $22.2 billion in capital investment.
+In 2023, Forbes ranked Indiana the number one best state in the U.S. to start a business.
 Actively seeking to build global relationships and attract investments in Indiana’s economic growth, Holcomb has made 14 international trips as governor, visiting more than 20 nations.

 Maintaining Indiana’s “Crossroads of America” infrastructure and strengthening Indiana’s connections between our communities is a top priority for Holcomb.
 He implemented a long-term, fully-funded 20-year, $60 billion Next Level Roads program.
 In 2019 and again in 2022, CNBC ranked Indiana number one in the nation for infrastructure.